 One of these frameworks is the system for the protection of intellectual property rights (IPRs).
 IPRs are relevant to ABS because most research and development based on genetic resources and/or traditional knowledge will eventually be subject to intellectual property protection, mostly through patents.
 Once a patent is granted any claim contained in the patent will be of exclusive commercial use by the holder of the patent for a period of 20 years.
 In the past this has led to repeated cases of misappropriation of genetic resources and/or associated traditional knowledge.
 At the same time certain IPRs have also been discussed as possible tools for indigenous and local communities or other interested parties in biodiverse rich countries to protect traditional knowledge or genetic resources against such misappropriation and/or for their own economic aspirations.

-This training is one of three trainings (one each in English, French and Portuguese) that will be providing a more in depth understanding of the linkages between IPRs and ABS.
+This training aims to provide a more in depth understanding of the linkages between IPRs and ABS.

-The trainings are part of the ABS Capacity Development Initiative's work plan for 2012/2013.
+The training is part of the ABS Capacity Development Initiative's work plan for 2012/2013.